Navigate home logo

 Considered to be one of Australia’s greatest engineering achievements, the Goldfields Pipeline was included on the National Heritage List in 2011.
 It is protected under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

-In January 2022 we received approval under the Act to gradually remove and repurpose above-ground sections of the Goldfields Pipeline.
+In January 2022 we received approval under the Act to gradually remove and replace above-ground sections of the Goldfields Pipeline.
 A condition of this approval is that we conduct a public history research project and prepare a Heritage Management Plan and Interpretation Strategy for the pipeline.

-Stories in the pipeline
+Public history project: Stories in the pipeline

 The ‘Stories in the pipeline’ project has now concluded and once again we thank everyone for taking the time to share their memories and stories of the Goldfields pipeline through the years.

-We engaged Howard and Heaver Architects to undertake this public research project, to identify the community history and memories associated with the Goldfields Water Supply Scheme.
+We engaged Howard and Heaver Architects to undertake this public history research project, to identify the community history and memories associated with the Goldfields Water Supply Scheme.
 This was completed as part of meeting the conditions of the EPBC Act approval for replacing ageing sections of the pipeline, while preserving its historical significance.

 We received many submissions and leads from the public, some of whom shared their memorabilia, family photos and newspaper clippings, which were delivered to Howard and Heaver locations in Albany, Bunbury and Kalgoorlie.
 Follow up interviews were also conducted either remotely or in-person by the consultant team to ensure that we captured as many personal stories as possible.